lucasplagwitz/recon/docs/source/tutorials/datafidelity_L1_vs_L2.rst

  .. code-block:: none

-    /Users/lucasplagwitz/git_projects/recon/tutorials/datafidelity_L1_vs_L2.py:31: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
+    /Users/lucasplagwitz/git_projects/recon/tutorials/datafidelity_L1_vs_L2.py:36: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
 In the future this will be interpreted as an array index, `arr[np.array(seq)]`, which will result either in an error or a different result. out[coords] = 1
-    /Users/lucasplagwitz/git_projects/recon/tutorials/datafidelity_L1_vs_L2.py:37: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
+    /Users/lucasplagwitz/git_projects/recon/tutorials/datafidelity_L1_vs_L2.py:42: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
 In the future this will be interpreted as an array index, `arr[np.array(seq)]`, which will result either in an error or a different result. out[coords] = 0

 ..
-GENERATED FROM PYTHON SOURCE LINES 45-56
+GENERATED FROM PYTHON SOURCE LINES 50-52

-TV-Regularization and Tikhonov
-Basically the problem here consists of two parts.
-The data term and the regularization term.
-While we use the L2 norm to measure the proximity between the image and the original solution, the regularization term measures the property of the solution.
-In our case we distinguish between TV and Tikhonov.
-TV is called the L1 norm of the gradient of the solution here, while Tikhonov represents the L2 norm.
-Overall, TV should preserve the edges better, because larger jumps are not penalized more.
+Application of the various fidelity norms.

 ..
-GENERATED FROM PYTHON SOURCE LINES 56-113
+GENERATED FROM PYTHON SOURCE LINES 52-109

 .. code-block:: default